virteal/side/README.md

 What is impossible is to restart the interrupted function.
-However, any function in the call chain can handle the exception and can therefore decide to retry the interrupted function, by restarting it, typically after some event occured that the interrupted function was expecting.
+However, any function in the call chain can handle the exception and can therefore decide to retry the interrupted function later, by restarting it, typically after some event occured that the interrupted function was expecting.

 #### pure functions

 Restarting a function from its beginning is very different from restarting it from some well known point of interruption.
-However, in some cases, the effects are the same.
+However, in some cases the effects are the same.
 Specially with "pure" functions.

 Such special functions are called "pure" because they have no "side effects",